RennanD/runrunit-integration/README.md

 # Integração do Runrun It com o github

-- [] Ligar um quadro do runrun it a um repo do github
+- [x] Ligar um quadro do runrun it a um repo do github
-- [] Ligar commits a uma tarefa no runrun it
+- [-] Ligar commits a uma tarefa no runrun it -> Descartado

 # Avançado